priyas21/PracticeGit/Readme.md

    - Will open a default text editor which is vim
    - Add the comment > then press esc> then write :wq to save and quit the commit message
 - `git log`: to see the history of commits
+- `git log oneline` : Will show all the commits with their first line message
+- `git show` : WIll show the current HEAD
+- `git show 3b7666e` : Means shows the specified sha /commit

 ## Different ways to add
 - `git add <list of files>` : add all list of files